prabeesh/prabeesh.github.io/content/blog/introduction-to-avr-programing.md

 description: Master AVR microcontroller programming from scratch.
 Learn development environment setup, AVR-GCC compilation, programming with USBASP, and create your first LED blinking program with detailed code explanations and hardware concepts.
 ---

 Atmel AVR 8-bit and 32-bit microcontrollers deliver a unique combination of performance, power efficiency, and design flexibility.
 Optimized to speed time to market, they are based on the industry’s most code-efficient architecture for C and assembly programming.
 No other microcontrollers deliver more computing performance with better power efficiency.
 Industry-leading development tools and design support let you get to market faster.
-Once there, the large AVR family lets you reuse your knowledge when improving your products and expanding to new markets—easily and cost-effectively.
+Once there, the large AVR family lets you reuse your knowledge when improving your products and expanding to new markets-easily and cost-effectively.

 package required in linux